 One of the most challenging things for experienced and inexperienced shooters alike is to remember and bring together all the fundamentals of shooting for accurate hits and do this quickly in a self-defense situation, range shoot, competition, combat encounter, or even casual plinking.
 Usually we have a very limited amount of time to recall, focus on, and implement the basics, especially if we are involved in high-speed defensive or combat shooting for self-defense.
 So our tendency while learning and practicing is to speed up and go fast through the fundamentals.
 Perhaps, overlooking some basics or spending a very limited amount of time on certain key ones, thus neglecting proper concentration on important techniques that directly affect our accuracy.
 But this is precisely what we do NOT want to do when initially learning, applying and practicing the shooting basics.
 Initially, we must go SLOW, have a PLAN for focusing on the fundamentals, and be Deliberate with a Process when learning and practicing SPECIFIC skills and techniques, rather than just throw lead down range.
 We can always speed up later when our skill and comfort levels improve.
 I see this a lot in new shooters; the tendency to hurry and rush the shot as if to quickly get it over with, rather than deliberately focusing on the guiding principle for the fundamental and having a specific guideline or routine process or checklist to guide them.
 Like Vince Lombardi the famous football coach said “You can’t be successful or improve in anything you do without focusing on the basic fundamentals.”

-While there is no one best UNIVERSAL shooting grip, stance, sight alignment, sight picture, trigger control, hold control, follow through, etc., there are definite fundamentals and techniques that CAN be learned and CAN be applied to improve accuracy.
+While there is no one best UNIVERSAL shooting grip, stance, sight alignment, sight picture, trigger control, hold control, follow through, etc., there are certain fundamentals and techniques that CAN be learned and CAN be applied to improve accuracy.
 Some “Experts” disagree on what even the basics really are, let alone how to apply them.
 The bottom line is what really works for YOU; but a big caution is to be open and receptive to different approaches, techniques, and basics, so you can have options and determine what does work for yourself.
 So it is best to take the time up front and learn the fundamentals with an experienced and successful firearms instructor and then decide for yourself by practicing them.
 Spend the time to do this, rather than having to unlearn some bad habits and techniques and relearn optimal ones later.
 The real gold-standard test for this is your actual ACCURACY, even if it goes against the accepted fundamental standard or shooting association’s recommended practice.
 However, be OPEN to what experienced and successful instructors and shooters have to say and consider your options.
 Think it through and discover what works for YOU and do it consistently.

 Don’t keep changing among various grips, stances, techniques, etc. based on the latest expert’s in-vogue idea or theory.
 I have had some students say after one brief class session that the “two-thumbs down range grip is not for me because it feels uncomfortable or expert ‘X’ doesn’t recommend it.”
 However, I always ask that they give it a chance over some range practices and take their time, then select one, and stay with it IF it leads to better accuracy.
 You can always change later if you note consistent decreases in accuracy.
 An example that comes to mind is me.
 I know the accepted basic technique is to shoot with both eyes open.
 The NRA and my instructor friends even say that it is best to keep BOTH EYES OPEN while aiming, as more light is available to the eyes, depth perception and peripheral threat vision is usually better, and facial contortions and muscle tension are usually reduced or eliminated.
 It is usually quicker for a defensive encounter to shoot with both eyes open to stop the threat.
 As some argue, maybe even repeated shots in the same center mass location on the bad guy are not even optimal for maximum damage in a close-up encounter.
 But, if I have time for distance shots especially and want precision and consistent bullseye hits, I will close my non-dominant eye and carefully aim.
 This works for ME, but decide for yourself.
 For close-up defensive shooting I may, however, want a quick two shots to center mass and not be as concerned with very precise (kill) hits, but just to STOP the threat.
 I am constantly practicing this and have a way to go for my improvement.
 Of course, I believe concentration should always be on the front sight.
 Some even disagree with this; so there are other considerations for your decisions.
 Keep in mind that the initially quickest method on target isn’t always best for long-term, sustained success and precise target hits, depending on your goal and situation.
 So, given your goal, distance, type of event or scenario, firearm type, and existing situational awareness factors, the gold-standard test is the desired bullet strike(s) on the target or threat and desired precision.